 And now a special video.
 It starts with 90 year old Mary Bee speaking after receiving her copy of the Armstrong Projects North West Football Awards 2024 Special Recognition Award and ends with the Corinthians singing their anthem.
 An absolute must see!

-• Later this month their Authorised History will be published, telling the incredible stories of these remarkable women
+Since the reunion Manchester Corinthians: The Authorised History has been published, telling the incredible stories of these remarkable women

 Several players in attendance were in their 80s and 90s, playing for the club in its formative years.
 This included women who participated in trophy winning tours across Europe and South America during the fifties, sixties and seventies.